 Whereas real sage is not able to cope with a frosty winter climate, the Canadian savory actually has variants that adapted to the strong, Canadian winters, which are conveniently called winter savory.

-Both summer and savory winter work well as a sage substitute, although I must mention that winter sage has a more bitter taste, so use this one more thought.
+Both summer and winter savory work well as a sage substitute, although I must mention that winter sage has a more bitter taste.

 Dose: You can exchange sage with summer savory in equal amounts and winter savory with a little less if you do not like the bitter taste.